Ranbaxy recalls generic Lipitor in United States

 "The (recall) will impact the company's credibility," said Chaudhary.
 "A recall suggests corrective measures suggested by the U.S. FDA are not being implemented."

-Other drugmakers, including Indian rival Dr. Reddy's Laboratories Ltd, have launched their own versions of Lipitor, and the market has become more competitive.
+Other drugmakers, including Indian rival Dr. Reddy's Laboratories Ltd (REDY.NS), have launched their own versions of Lipitor, and the market has become more competitive.

 (Additional reporting by Toni Clarke in Boston.
 Editing by Chris Gallagher, Matt Driskill and John Wallace)